Joseph C. McConnell: World War II

 McConnell entered the U.S. Army Air Forces Aviation Cadet Program in 1943 during World War II.
 His dream of becoming a pilot was dashed when, instead of being sent to pilot training, he was assigned to navigator training.
 He was commissioned a second lieutenant and received his navigator wings on September 18, 1944.
 He next completed Consolidated B-24 Liberator training and joined the 448th Bomber Group in England in January 1945.
 He flew 60 combat missions in Europe as a B-24 Liberator navigator.
-Research in 2023 by storiesofthe448th.com has showed this figure to be erroneous, the actual figure being much less.
+Research in 2023 by storiesofthe448th.com has shown this figure to be erroneous, the actual figure being much less.
 He remained in the Army Air Forces after the war and entered pilot training in 1946.
 McConnell finally achieved his goal of becoming a pilot, receiving his USAF pilot wings on February 25, 1948, at Williams AFB in Arizona.
 He then served in various fighter squadrons of the USAF.